Neural Feature Learning From Relational Database

 To use DFS properly, it requires knowledge about the data to create additional tables for interesting entities and to avoid creating diamond relational graphs because DFS doesn't support diamond loops in the graph and does not allow many-many relations.
 The results of Grupo Bimbo and Coupon purchase competitions were reported using the open-source DFS after consulting with the authors on how to use DFS properly on these datasets.

 For the Bimbo and Coupon purchased data, the relational graphs shown in Figure \ref{fig:egraph} are not supported by DFS as they contain many-many relations and diamond subgraphs.
-Therefore, we tweaked these graphs to let it run under the DFS framework.
-Particularly, for Bimbo data the relation between main and series tables is many-many.
-To go around this problem, we created an additional table called product-client from the sale series table.
+Therefore, we have tweaked these graphs to enable them for DFS.
+Particularly, for Groupo Bimbo the relation between main and series tables is many-many.
+To go around this problem, we have created an additional table called product-client from the sale series table.
 Each entry in the new table encodes the product, client pairs.
-The product-client is the main table correspond to product-client pair.
+The product-client table is the main table correspond to product-client pairs.
 Since the competition asked for predicting sales of every pair of product-client at different time points, we created a cut-off time-stamp table, where each entry corresponds to exactly one cut-off timestamp.
 The new relational graph is presented in Figure \ref{tweak-database}.